saschadiercks/browserStartpage/README.md

 ### Setup your own links

 The browserStartpage comes with a default list of links, to show you how it works.
 It shows up with a list of popular browsers and some development-ressources.
 You change that.
-Just head over to '/htdocs/data/data.json` and play with that file.
+Just head over to `/htdocs/data/data.json` and play with that file.
 You can edit the tabs and links to your own liking.
 Just play with it - it's quite self explanatory.
 All you need to do is to create images for your links and place them on your server too.
-Usually here '/htdocs/assets/thumbnails'
+Usually here `/htdocs/assets/thumbnails`.

+You can setup the usage of serviceworkers or define your own wallpaper in the json (on the top of the file).

 ## New